Hart's Tongue Fern

 Planting & Growing

 Hart's Tongue Fern will grow to be about 24 inches tall at maturity, with a spread of 24 inches.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 10 years.
+As an evegreen perennial, this plant will typically keep its form and foliage year-round.

 This plant does best in partial shade to shade.
 It requires an evenly moist well-drained soil for optimal growth, but will die in standing water.
 It is not particular as to soil pH, but grows best in rich soils.
 It is somewhat tolerant of urban pollution.
 This species is not originally from North America.
 It can be propagated by division.